pyhopper/pyhopper/docs/recipes/pruners.rst

 .. code-block:: python

     def dummy_of(param):
-        yield 0  # will be ignored, but can be used for canceling the evaluation yield 1  # will be ignored, but can be used for canceling the evaluation yield -(param["x"] ** 2)  # true objective function
+        yield 0  # a quick estimate of the objective value that can be used for pruning the evaluation yield 1  # another estimate
+        yield -(param["x"] ** 2)  # true objective function

     search = pyhopper.Search(